tudelft-reit/REIT-Python-Package-Template/README.md

 Here's a brief overview of the files and directories that have been created:

+- `.venv`: The python virtual environment folder if you chose UV
+- `.pixi`: The python virtual environment folder if you chose Pixi
 - `.copier-answers.yml`: A file containing all your answers to copier.
 - `.gitignore`: A file that tells Git which files to ignore when committing changes.
 - `.pre-commit-config.yaml`: A configuration file for the `pre-commit` tool, which runs code checks and formatting on every commit.
-- `<.gitlab/github>/workflows/test_code.yml`: A workflow for testing your code with a Github/Gitlab action.
+- `.gitlab or .github /workflows/test_code.yml`: A workflow for testing your code with a GitLab/Github action.
-- `<.gitlab/github>/workflows/deploy_docs.yml`: A workflow for deploying your documentation with a Github/Gitlab action.
+- `.gitlab or .github /workflows/deploy_docs.yml`: A workflow for deploying your documentation with a GitLab/Github action.
 - `LICENSE`: A copy of the license you chose for your project.
 - `README.md`: An overview of your project and instructions on how to manage it.
 - `pyproject.toml`: A TOML file that contains metadata about your project, including its name, version, description, and dependencies.